Bug report #4862

 We should probably consider separate methods for min/max (stored in GRASS) and stddev.
 The real problem is stddev which is not used for stretch to min/max.

-#14 Updated by Giovanni Manghi almost 12 years ago
+#14 Updated by Giovanni Manghi over 12 years ago

 • Status changed from Open to Closed